Nil-Equivariant Tropological Sigma Models on Filtered Geometries: Actions for Tropological Sigma Models on

 \section{Actions for Tropological Sigma Models on $\mathbb{CP}^2$}

-From now on, we work with the target space $\hat{X}$, which has $4$ real dimensions and local complex coordinates are denoted as $Z_i, \bar{Z}_i$ with $i=1,2$.
-We will denote the adapted worldsheet coordinates via $(r,\theta)$ and the adapted target space coordinates via $Y^i=(X^i,\Theta^i)$.
-We construct the Maslov dequantization by employing
+We now turn to the explicit tropological sigma models associated with the relevant $4$-dimensional Jordan structures in the case of $\mathbb{CP}^2$.
+Throughout this section the target space is $\hat X$, which has $4$ real dimensions, with local complex coordinates $Z^i,\bar Z^i$, $i=1,2$.
+We use adapted worldsheet coordinates $(r,\theta)$ and adapted target-space coordinates $Y^i=(X^i,\Theta^i)$, and implement the Maslov dequantization by

-and taking the limit as $\hbar\rightarrow 0$.
-As discussed in \secref{sec:TropSigma}, we construct a tropological sigma model by formally replacing the Jordan structures in the localization equations and construct a BRST representative for the action.
-In what follows, we ignore the trivial case of $J_{2,1,1}$ \eqref{eqn:J211} as it simply reproduces the original tropological sigma model on tropical projective space $\mathbb{TP}^1$.
-Instead, we discuss the action associated to $J_{2,2},J_4,J_{3,1}$ \eqref{eqn:J22}-\eqref{eqn:J4}.
+followed by the limit $\hbar\to0$.
+For $\mathbb{CP}^2$, the Jordan sectors $J_{2,2}$, $J_4$, and $J_{3,1}$ already lead to inequivalent localization equations and BRST-type actions.
+The trivial case $J_{2,1,1}$ in \eqref{eqn:J211}, which reproduces the original tropological sigma model on tropical projective space $\mathbb{TP}^1$, will therefore be omitted, and attention will be restricted to the three nontrivial cases $J_{2,2}$, $J_4$, and $J_{3,1}$ in \eqref{eqn:J22}--\eqref{eqn:J4}.

 The action of the nilpotent BRST charge on the space of fields is given by

 additionally, their action on the foliation-preserving diffeomorphism ghosts $(\psi^1,\psi^2,\varphi^1,\varphi^2)$ is given by